-And I put $2400 of that away for paying back credit cards after setting aside money to pay the accountant for prepping my taxes, and additional money for a 2014 tax overage (on top of quarterly freelancer taxes I was paying, I also owe an extra $1400…yeouch!)
+- And I put $2400 of that away for paying back credit cards after setting aside money to pay the accountant + for me to pay freelancer taxes.

 But Wait…That Isn’t All..
 Here’s How my Debt Repayment Challenge Turned Into a Great Birthday Gift

 Paying off debt hasn’t been the only transformation in the last few months.
 Ramping up my side hustle has not only allowed me to pay down debt, but I’ve also been actively contributing to my emergency fund (for why you should build up an EF before you pay down debt, see here.)

 Having an influx of work has made me see, once and for all, that I can take the leap, work for myself, and make a living as a full-time blogger.
 (For more on how to balance a full-time job while growing your side hustle, click here.)

 Within this “debt journey” I’ve also been able to see the support of the community and feel the power of my own voice.
 I want to put more time and effort into building this blog into a force within the industry.

 So with those things in mind, and my debt payoff target and emergency fund goals on the horizon, I did it.

 I put in notice at my full-time job.
 I quit.

 My friend Paula always advocates “Set a goal and then set a damn deadline.”

 So I did, and come mid-April I’ll be mastering my own destiny and my own days.
 I can’t wait to share aspects of that journey with you all as well.